Nova636/hungary/school-material/proverb.md

 090 ★ Egyszer volt Budán kutyavásár.

+***EN:***
-These was a dog-market in Buda only once.
+- These was a dog-market in Buda only once.
-'This favourable opportunity was a one-time occasion only.'
+- This favourable opportunity was a one-time occasion only.

 ***CN:***